trustly/trustly-client-java/README.md

 - `data`

-Everything under this package is data structures that serializes into json and deserializes from json.
+Everything under this package are data structures that serializes into json and deserializes from json.

 - `requestbuilders`